frank-mendez/tripinator/README.md

 # Description

-> A WordPress plugin that allows you to import data from a spreadsheet to an Admin Page and will filter a Trip you desire.
+> A WordPress plugin that allows you to filter data from a custom WordPress table "wp_tripinator" and will filter a Trip you desire.

 # Shortcode